-The Preview experience begins in late January and the off-campus component dates are during Spring Break.
+The Preview experience classes begin Spring team which is in late January, and the off-campus overseas component dates are during Spring Break.

 Who is eligible?

-Full and part time matriculated first-year students who enter the University in spring, summer or fall participate in Preview during the following spring semester, provided they enter with less than 32 credits, maintain a minimum 1.75 GPA and remain in good disciplinary standing.
-All new full-time transfer students who remain in good standing and are enrolled full time at the time of departure can participate in Preview.
+Full-time matriculated first-year students who enter the University in spring, summer or fall participate in Preview during the following spring semester, provided they enter with less than 32 credits, maintain a minimum 1.75 GPA and remain in good disciplinary standing.
+All new full-time transfer students who remain in good academic and disciplinary standing and are enrolled full time at the time of departure can participate in Preview.

-All eligible students are notified by email in early fall about the online registration through MyArcadia.
-Students will receive specific details about deadlines and payment by email.
+If eligible, You will be notified by email in early fall about the online registration through MyArcadia.
+You will receive specific details about deadlines and payment by email.

-Students will indicate their top three preferences.
-Students are also asked to write a brief personal statement which explains their interest in a particular course.
-The statements will be reviewed and considered by Preview leaders.
+You should indicate your top three preferences.
+You will be asked to write a brief personal statement which explains your interest in a particular course and your statements will be reviewed and considered by Preview leaders.

 Do I get credit?